PCB Assembly Graphic

 This method involves depositing a liquid binding agent onto a powder bed to bind the particles together.
 The process is repeated layer by layer.
 Once complete, the green part is cured in an oven or with a post-processing technique.

-Protoshop’s Rapid Prototyping with Injection Molding
+Rapid Prototyping with Injection Molding at Protoshop

 Injection molding is a traditional manufacturing method where molten material is injected into a mold to form parts.
 This approach allows for the rapid iteration of design changes, testing of different materials, and design validation before moving to large-scale production.

-Tools and Methods For Rapid Prototyping
+Tools and Methods Used in Rapid Prototyping for Injection Molding

 A variety of tools and methods are used in rapid prototyping for plastic injection molding: